Technical Deep Dive

 Imagine you want to prove you know the solution to a puzzle without showing the solution itself.
 A zero-knowledge proof is exactly that — a mathematical protocol where a Prover convinces a Verifier that a statement is true, without the Verifier learning anything else.

 Formally, a ZK proof satisfies three properties: Completeness (an honest prover always convinces the verifier), Soundness (a dishonest prover cannot fake a valid proof), and Zero-Knowledge (the verifier learns only that the statement is true — nothing more).
 LiberProof implements ZK-SNARKs: Succinct Non-interactive Arguments of Knowledge.
-"Succinct" means proofs are small (~128 bytes) and fast to verify.
+"Succinct" means proofs are small (typically ~128 bytes for Groth16) and fast to verify.
 "Non-interactive" means no back-and-forth — you generate the proof once and anyone can verify it.

 🎭